tbernacchi/k8s-hpa-scan-report/README.md

 # Kubernetes HPA Scanner

 > Scan of a K8S cluster to identify resources/limits/ HPA not enabled.
-Generates PDF report.
+Generates PDF reports.

 ## Features